 Performances have historically taken place in concert with fundraisers, either as an acoustic trio or with additional players, to turn up the heat.
 For example, the band supported The Elfenworks Foundation’s Second Saturdays campaign by performing on the second Saturday of every month (including a road trip covering 35 cities) while that project was active.
 Pictured to the left you’ll see members of the band after playing a fundraiser at Google for a hospital to be built in Bihar, India.

 The band’s debut album, Love is Here, was released at a fundraiser for San Francisco Boys Hope Girls Hope.
 One cut from the album was featured at a local More than Bluegrass fundraiser for two years running.
 Another, “Resurrection,” was used in a fundraising telethon by Peter Young Housing Industries and Treatment and took honors at a film festival.
 The success of the debut album was followed with two additional singles, one of which was featured at the S.A.L.T.
 Conference “Vulnerable Populations and Economic Realities” hosted by Golden Gate University’s school of law.

 This fundraiser was undertaken at the request of our friends at Google who were hosting the Dalai Lama’s interpreter, Matthieu Ricard.

 Suzanne Fowler Palmer, Boys Hope Girls Hope S.F.
-Bay Area.
-See www.boyshopegirlshope.org for information about how to support this worthy organization.
+Bay Area (www.boyshopegirlshope.org).